hubt/kubernetes-faq/README.md

 ## What happens when a master fails?
 What happens when a worker fails?

 Kubernetes is designed to be resilient to any individual node failure, master or worker.
 When a master fails the nodes of the cluster will keep operating, but there can be no changes including pod creation or service member changes until the master is available.
 When a worker fails, the master stops receiving messages from the worker.
 If the master does not receive status updates from the worker the node will be marked as NotReady.
-If a node is NotReady for 5 minutes, the master reschedules all pods that were running on the dead node to other nodes.
+If a node is NotReady for 5 minutes, the master reschedules all pods that were running on the dead node to other available nodes.

 ## How does DNS work in kubernetes?